thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---

+## PURPOSE

+This task is part of a pipeline that transforms academic papers into high-quality Chain of Thought (CoT) training data for AI models.
+Accurate profiling of papers ensures only those with clear reasoning chains and well-defined questions are selected, establishing a strong foundation for extracting high-quality training data.

 ## TASK
 ---